2024 Solar Incentives Guide for Mount Laurel, NJ - Tax Credits & Rebates

 EcoWatch's Mount Laurel, NJ Solar Incentives FAQs

-Solar energy is renewable — by changing where you get your energy, you help reduce the strain on our planet's resources.
-Solar panels can also reduce your home's CO2 emissions by 300 pounds annually, or around 6,000 pounds in 20 years.
+Solar energy is renewable — by changing where you get your energy, you can help lessen the strain on our planet's resources.
+Solar panels can also lower the CO2 emissions from your home by 300 pounds yearly, or roughly 6,000 pounds over 20 years.

 Can I receive incentives both towards the initial cost of solar panels, and later as reimbursement?